Download Raw Samples Below

 Samyang 14mm Auto Focus E-Mount Lens – Amazon

-There is a new full-auto version of this lens now available for the full-frame Sony E-Mount.
-But this lens is actually a different design so it will have different characteristics.
+A new full-auto version of this lens is now available for the full-frame Sony E-Mount.
+However, this lens has a different design, so it will have different characteristics.

 Samyang 14mm vs Rokinon 14mm – Branding

 This lens goes by many different names.
 Samyang 14mm f2.8, Rokinon 14mm f2.8.
-And I’ve also seen it as the Bower 14mm f2.8.
+I’ve also seen it as the Bower 14mm f2.8.
 I bought the Rokinon version.
-The optics are all built by Samyang just branded differently.
+The optics are all built by Samyang, just branded differently.

 What I Love About This Lens